10 Best Restaurant Shoes for Front & Back of House

 “What are the best kitchen shoes?”

-You’ll walk away from this post with answers to all these questions and a shopping list of the best 10 restaurant shoes for your front and back of house staff.
+You’ll walk away from this post with answers to all these questions and a shopping list of the best 10 restaurant shoes for your staff, whether they work in the front of house vs back of house.

 Ready?
 Let’s get steppin’.